 Dr Anne-Sophie Dielen grew up listening to her grandparents’ stories about their life as small holder farmers in the North East of France.
 She strongly believes this is why she developed a passion for plants, agriculture and stories.
 She studied plant pathology in order to help farmers grow better crops.

 Having always dreamed about Australia, she came to Canberra after her PhD in plant virology.
 She first joined the CSIRO where she worked on understanding the mechanisms involved in the synthesis and degradation of starch.
 She then moved to the Australian National University where she worked on making photosynthesis more efficient, as part of a project funded by the Bill and Melinda Gates Foundation.
 In 2015, she decided it was time to explore what the world outside academia had to offer.
-She is now an Evaluator for the Office of the Gene Technology Regulator (OGTR).
+She then became an Evaluator for the Office of the Gene Technology Regulator (OGTR) and is now Director of Crop Biotechnology Policy at the Australian National University.

 Anne-Sophie is passionate about making science a better, fairer, more balanced place.
 She is the founder of The League of Remarkable Women in Science, an interview project featuring female scientists working in all areas of STEM, aiming at giving role models to the next generation of female scientists.
 She is currently working on an e-book collating the interviews of 40 Remarkable Women in Australian Science.